FlamingShali/Currency-converter-excercise/currency-converter/README.md

 I didn't do any errors handlers here since the basic part of this chalenge was just creating simple value converter.

 In future i am going to improve this converter adding new currencies and also styling some to make better impression.
+This will be added in different repo